Tim Anderson Player Props: White Sox vs. Guardians

-He had a hitless performance in his previous game (0-for-4) against the Guardians.
+He had a hitless performance in his last game (0-for-3) against the Guardians.

 Tim Anderson Game Info & Props vs. the Guardians